CBIIT/cadsr-services/als-parser/readme.txt

 The data objects that will be used to store the input and the output for this program will be under gov.nih.nci.cadsr.data

+The input (test) ALS file should be present in src/main/resources and is controlled by 'INPUT_XLSX_FILE_PATH' in AlsParser.java

 To compile/build the application:
 Run the following command from the project root folder [where POM.xml resides]